ccalilung/StarWarsGame/README.md

 # Star Wars Game

-This game is not for commercial use; it is an educational exercise in JavaScript/JQuery/HTML/CSS.
+## NOTE: This game is not for commercial use; it is an educational exercise in JavaScript/JQuery/HTML/CSS.

 Deployed Project on GitHub: https://ccalilung.github.io/StarWarsGame